 - Pour about 1/4 cup of the noodle mixture per pancake in the pan and cook for 3 minutes (you can pour as many pancakes at once as fit comfortably in your pan).

 - Flip the pancakes and cook an additional 3 minutes.
 Continue making the pancakes with the remaining mixture.

-To Freeze: Allow to cool, then place in ziploc bag, label and freeze.
-When ready, pop them into a oven at 300 for 10 minutes or until warmed through or defrost in fridge for 24 hours then heat in a dry pan.
+- To freeze: Allow to cool, then place in ziploc bag, label and freeze.
+When ready, pop them into the oven at 300 for 10 minutes or until warmed through or defrost in fridge for 24 hours then heat in a dry pan.